MonsieurV/monsieurv.github.io/_posts/2016-03-30-radiation-watch-safecast.markdown

   });
 </script>

-You can retrieve them directly on the Safecast API [website]((https://api.safecast.org/en-US/users/992/measurements?order=captured_at+desc)).
+All these measurements can been retrieved directly on the Safecast API [website]((https://api.safecast.org/en-US/users/992/measurements?order=captured_at+desc)).
+As you can observe there still isn't much interesting hazard in my house.
+Does someone has Cesium 137 to send me?

+#### Exhausting the promise

+Now you can take a Raspberry Pi, get your hand on a Radiation Watch Pocket Geiger, and yeah you'll have a Geigier counter for your house.
+The software produced in this series is open-sourced and documented{%include footnote_ref.html number="5" %}, so if you have basic hardware and Python skills you surely be able to get it work.
+No more unnoticed rays in your house!

 I hope you've enjoyed this series.
-Don't miss the chance to [tell me](mailto:yoan@ytotech.com)!
-If you have great projects in the same vein I'll be very happy to hear them from you.
-I myself have ideas following on from that series.
+Please don't miss the chance to [tell me](mailto:yoan@ytotech.com)!
+Also if you have projects in the same vein I'll be very happy to hear from you.
+I myself have ideas following on from that series{%include footnote_ref.html number="6" %}.
 Maybe you'll have funnier ones?

 <br>